Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil: Introduction

-Thus, the main aim of the paper is to derive a microscopic model that explicitly distinguishes between water flow through subdomains of soil and periodically arranged root branches and apply homogenization techniques to derive a macroscopic model for water flow through vegetated soil.
-For more general root systems, this simple geometry can be considered locally and, with a suitable transformation, a macroscopic model can be derived.
-In the microscopic model, the Richards equation, with different permeability and water retention functions, is used to model water flow through the soil and root subdomains and water uptake is described by the boundary conditions at the root surface.
+Thus, the main aim of this paper is to formulate a microscopic model that explicitly distinguishes between water flow through subdomains of soil and root branches and apply homogenization techniques to derive a macroscopic model that can be efficiently simulated while accounting for water transport through plant roots and the effect of roots on the hydraulic properties of the soil.
+In the microscopic model, the Richards equation, with different permeability and water retention functions, is used to model water flow through the soil and root subdomains.
+Water uptake is described by the boundary conditions at the root surface.
 Pressure gradients within the root tissue are driven by transpiration, incorporated through a boundary condition at the root crown.
-The difference between the properties of the bulk soil and the rhizosphere is reflected through the explicit spatial dependence in the water retention and hydraulic conductivity functions.
+The difference between the properties of the bulk soil and the rhizosphere, a narrow region of soil around root branches, is reflected through the explicit spatial dependence in the water retention and hydraulic conductivity functions.
+In this work we consider periodically arranged root branches.
+For more general root systems, this simple geometry can be considered locally and, with a suitable transformation, a macroscopic model can be derived using the locally periodic two-scale convergence and unfolding methods, \cite{ptashnyk2015, ptashnyk2013}.

-The Richards equation, with its non-linearities in the time derivative and elliptic operator, belongs to a larger class of degenerate parabolic equations.
-Well-posedness results for these types of equations and systems have been obtained by many authors, see e.g.~\cite{alt1983quasilinear, Benilan_1996, DiBenedetto_1987, Jaeger_Kacur_1995, Kacur_2009}.
-Existence of strong solutions to the Richards equation was addressed in~\cite{Merz_Rybka_2010}, the hysteresis problem for the Richards equation was analysed in~\cite{Schweizer_2007}, and viscosity solutions for a general class of non-linear degenerate parabolic equations were studied in~\cite{Kim_Pozar_2013}.
+The Richards equation, with its nonlinearities in the time derivative and elliptic operator, belongs to a larger class of degenerate parabolic equations.
+Well-posedness results for these types of equations and systems have been obtained by many authors, see e.g.~\cite{alt1983quasilinear, Benilan_1996, DiBenedetto_1987, Jaeger_Kacur_1995, Kacur_2009, Schweizer_2007}.
+Existence of strong solutions to the Richards equation was addressed in~\cite{Merz_Rybka_2010} and viscosity solutions for a general class of nonlinear degenerate parabolic equations were studied in~\cite{Kim_Pozar_2013}.
 In~\cite{otto1996l1, Knabner_Otto_2000} the uniqueness of solutions for degenerate parabolic equations and systems was shown using the variable-doubling method~\cite{Kruzkov_1970}, and proving the $L^1$-contraction principle.